1990 Memorial Cup: Kitchener Rangers

 The Kitchener Rangers had a record of 38-21-7 in the 1989–90 season, earning 83 points and second place in the Emms Division.
-The high powered Rangers offense led the OHL with 358 goals, while the club allowed 259 goals, the sixth fewest in the league.
+The high powered Rangers offence led the OHL with 358 goals, while the club allowed 259 goals, the sixth fewest in the league.
 In the post-season, the Rangers defeated the North Bay Centennials four games to one in the Emms Division quarter-finals.
 Kitchener earned a bye in the Emms Division semi-finals, advancing straight to the Emms Division finals, where they defeated the Niagara Falls Thunder four games to one.
 By advancing to the J. Ross Robertson Cup finals, the Rangers were guaranteed a berth in the1990 Memorial Cup as the Dukes of Hamilton, the host of the tournament, were forced to dropout of the tournament following a very poor on-ice product.
 The Rangers faced the Oshawa Generals for the OHL championship, however, the team lost in seven games.

-Gilbert Dionne led the Rangers offense with 48 goals and 105 points in 64 games, finishing seventh in league scoring.
+Gilbert Dionne led the Rangers offence with 48 goals and 105 points in 64 games, finishing seventh in league scoring.
 Joey St. Aubin finished just behind Dionne in points, as he scored 36 goals and 104 points in 66 games.
 Jason Firth also managed to break the 100 point plateau, as he scored 36 goals and 100 points in 63 games.
 Shayne Stevenson, who scored 28 goals and 90 points in 56 games during the regular season, led Kitchener in post-season scoring, as he had 16 goals and 37 points in 17 games.
 Kitchener native Steven Rice had the second highest goal total on the club with 39, while earning 76 points in 58 games.
 Cory Keenan led the defense with 13 goals and 48 points in 66 games, while Jason York, acquired mid-season in a trade with the Windsor Spitfires, scored 11 goals and 36 points in only 25 games with Kitchener.
 Mike Torchia got the majority of playing time in goal, earning a 25-11-2 record with a 3.58 GAA and a .875 save percentage in 40 games.

 The 1990 Memorial Cup was the fourth time in team history that the Rangers earned a berth.
 Their previous appearance was in the 1984 Memorial Cup, as Kitchener lost to the Ottawa 67's in the final game.
 The Rangers also lost in the final game in the 1981 Memorial Cup to the Cornwall Royals and won the Memorial Cup in the 1982 Memorial Cup against the Sherbrooke Castors.